SimbaBlock/slppp/README.md

 # SLP++ Layer II Protocol
 Layer II Protocol, Safety & Simple base on original  [SLP.](https://github.com/simpleledger/slp-specifications)
 SLP++ operate on non-standard UTXOs,which can includes any state of your services.
-Layer II's service is identified by transaction outputscript, which convert to script level from transaction level.
+Layer II's services are identified by transaction outputscripts, which convert to script level from transaction level.
 ## Transaction struture

 **Transaction inputs**: Any number of inputs or content of inputs, in any order.